 Where to Stay?

-The next time I visit Sydney, I’d want to stay in a more centrally located hotel.
+The next time I spend 24 hours in Sydney, I’d want to stay in a more centrally located hotel.
 Since I’m American, it already takes me 10 years to fly to Australia, so I don’t want to waste any time once I arrive in the Land Down Under.

 If you’re looking for a collection of over 3000 places to stay in Sydney, along with some pretty great deals, just click here.